Train Short, Test Long: Attention with Linear Biases Enables Input Length Extrapolation: Attention with Linear Biases (ALiBi)

-In \S\ref{sec:results}, we observe that this set of slopes works on a wide variety of text domains and model sizes, and so we do not believe that these slope values should be tuned every time a new model is trained on a new dataset.
+In \S\ref{sec:results}, we observe that this set of slopes works on a wide variety of text domains and model sizes.
+Therefore, we do not believe that it is necessary to tune these slope values every time a new model is trained on a new dataset.
 This makes our method similar to the sinusoidal approach, where the hyperparameters (the start and end of the geometric progression of wavelengths) were set once by~\citet{vaswani} and then reused in different models of different sizes on different datasets.

-\al has an inductive bias towards recency, by penalizing attention scores between distant query-key pairs, with the penalty increasing as the distance between a key and a query grows.
+\al has an inductive bias towards recency; it penalizes attention scores between distant query-key pairs, with the penalty increasing as the distance between a key and a query grows.
 The different heads increase their penalties at different rates, depending on the slope magnitude.

-We initially experimented with making the slopes trainable, but this did not lead to strong extrapolation results.\footnote{Another issue with trainable slopes is that it slows down training speed by 3\%.} A brief manual exploration of around ten slope sets led us to discover the set of slopes that we finally picked.
-Our main insight from this exploration is that the slope sets that work best are ones in which the slopes are in the $(0,1)$ range, with the density of the slopes increasing as we get closer to $0$.
-During that exploration we found our method to be robust to slope choice.
-Even randomly sampling from the exponential distribution could work well in some cases (although that method had high variance).
+We initially experimented with making the slopes trainable, but this did not yield strong extrapolation results.\footnote{In our experiments, trainable slopes also slowed down the training speed by 3\%.} A brief manual exploration of around ten slope sets led us to discover the set of slopes that we finally picked.
+Our main insight from this exploration is that the slope sets that work best are those with slopes in the $(0,1)$ range, with the slopes' density increasing as we get closer to $0$.
+We also found our method to be robust to slope choice.
+Even randomly sampling from the exponential distribution worked well in some cases (although that method had high variance).

-Note that our ALiBi method is a relative position method, and like both the T5 bias and the rotary method, we add position information at every layer to the keys and queries but not to the values.
+Since ALiBi is a relative position method, we add position information at every layer to the keys and queries but not to the values, as is done in the T5 bias and rotary methods.
 We hypothesize that these properties might be beneficial for extrapolation.